Got Crypto? Save 30% with CRYPTO30 — Orders over $99 ship FREE in USA!

 3. Longer Patent Protections

-5. Big Spending on Marketing
+5. Huge Spending on Marketing

 Ozempic: A Real-World Example